OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaSkinMaterial.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the distance the light scatters beneath the surface.
+        <p class="scene-class-attr-comment">the distance the light scatters beneath the surface.
 When 0 surface diffuse (lambertian or toon) is used</p>

     </p>